 5.2.
-Example of activity recognition probabilities using poses and displacements extracted from 11 joints.
-Black represents standing, green starting, red walking and blue stopping.
+Example of activity recognition probabilities when poses and dis- placements extracted from 11 joints are used.
+Black represents a standing activity, green a starting action, red a walking action and blue a stopping activity.
 Top: pedestrian poses at significant instants of time.
 Middle: probabilities for each activity.
-Bottom: zoom in of the transitions 79 5.3.
+Bottom: zoom in of the transitions 80 5.3.
 Delays in seconds of detected transitions when 41 joints are used.
 Left graphs show the delays of each transition along with the mean, median and standard deviation values.
-Right images show the corresponding histograms.
-The pedestrian observations are composed of body poses and displacements 82 5.4.
+Right images show the cor- responding histograms.
+The pedestrian observations are composed of body poses and displacements 83 5.4.
 Delays in seconds of detected transitions when 11 joints are used.
 Left graphs show the delays of each transition along with the mean, median and standard deviation values.
-Right images show the corresponding histograms.
-The pedestrian observations are composed of body poses and displacements 83 5.5.
+Right images show the cor- responding histograms.
+The pedestrian observations are composed of body poses and displacements 84 5.5.
 Delays from walking-stopping transitions to standing events labelled by the human expert.
-The pedestrian observations are composed of body poses and displacements 85 5.6.
+The pedestrian observations are composed of body poses and displacements.
+85 5.6.
 Images extracted from the sequence example.
-The sequence length is around $3.75$ seconds and the time step value between each image is $0.25$ seconds 86 5.7.
-Tridimensional reconstruction of the scenes along with the skeleton estimation and the pedestrian heading extracted by means of consecutive head positions.
+The sequence length is around 3.75 seconds and the time step value between each image is 0.25 seconds.
+86 5.7.
+Tridimensional reconstructions of the scenes along with the skele- ton estimations and the pedestrian headings extracted by means of consecutive head positions.
 The reconstructions are shown from two different points of view.
 87 5.8.
-Activity recognition probabilities when poses and displacements extracted from the skeleton estimation algorithm are used.
-The black line represents the probability of standing, the green line the probability of starting, the red line the probability of walking and the blue line the probability of stopping.
+Activity recognition probabilities when poses and displacements ex- tracted from the skeleton estimation algorithm are used.
+The black line represents the probability of standing activity, the green line corresponds to the probability of starting action, the red line to the probability of walking action and the blue line represents the probability of stopping activity.
 Top: pedestrian poses at significant instants of time.
 Bottom: probabilities for each activity 88 5.9.
-Combined longitudinal and lateral MED in millimetres at different TTEs for predictions up to 1 second 92 5.10.
-Combined longitudinal and lateral MED in millimetres at different TTEs 96
+Combined longitudinal and lateral MED in millimetres at different TTEs for predictions up to 1 second 93